 - Being briefed on any previous communications with the candidate;

 - Reviewing any standard interview questions for the role;

 - Being able to sell the perks and benefits associated with the role.

 Sometimes making a set checklist to review prior to interviews or screenings can help with this process.

 Provide an introduction to (structured) interviews

 Knowing what to ask, how, and when, can be one of the greatest concerns for those who are not seasoned interviewers.
-Structured interviews can provide a relief to nervous interviewers by providing a predetermined question set to ask candidates in an interview or screening.
-Usually they will be tailored to the role competency or even the individual vacancy.
+Structured interviews can provide relief to nervous interviewers by providing a predetermined question set to ask candidates in an interview or screening.
+Usually, they will be tailored to the role competency or even the individual vacancy.
 They’ll test candidates on skills required for the role, industry knowledge, motivation, and cultural fit.

 Give your team a small presentation or workshop on how a structured interview works with a few best practice guidelines.
 In addition to introducing structured interviews, you may want to cover interview issues like: